About this blog

 - the tools used to manage all the components

-But I still haven’ explained why I use the label “plumber” have I?
+But I still haven’t explained why I use the label “plumber” have I?
 In my view IT infrastructure is a lot like plumbing.
 Everyone depends on it and just expects it to just work, and usually doesn’t even notice it until it doesn’t work.
 But when it doesn’t work things can “back up” and work grinds to a halt.
 And then who do they call to fix it – a plumber!
 Hence the name – “IT Plumber”.
-Also, when I took engineering at university the engineers called themselves “plumbers” so the label stuck.
+Also, when I took engineering at university the engineers called themselves “Plummers” so the label stuck.